arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-10.md

 type WithCount<'b> = WithCount of (int -> 'b * int)
 ```

-Of course, this could be more specif to trees:
+Of course, this could be more specific to trees:

 ```fsharp
 type WithCount<'b> = WithCount of (int -> Tree<'b> * int)